Zeex/samp-plugin-crashdetect/README.md

 Notes on usage
 --------------

-crashdetect needs debugging information to display line numbers, file names, etc in AMX stack backtrace, so a script have to be compiled in debug mode.
+crashdetect needs debugging information to display line numbers, file names, etc in AMX stack backtrace, so if you want those compile your script in debug mode.
 To do that pass `-d3` option to the Pawn compiler, either at the command line or through `pawn.cfg`.

 Settings
 --------